 Danai Koutra, Ph.D., Faculty Mentor

-Jonathan Stroud, Organizational Chair, Founder
+Jonathan Stroud, VP of Projects, Founder

 Jonathan is a first year Ph.D. student in the department of Computer Science and Engineering (CSE).
 His research interests are in Machine Learning and Computer Vision, including deep learning, structured prediction, and knowledge representation.